 print(check(5)) # False

-{read} (no name) applies read to every free variable in
+{imm} with no variable name applies imm to every free variable in the

-the body.
-A bare name without a convention keyword also defaults
+body.
+A bare name without a convention keyword also defaults to imm:

 mut

 Mutable reference.
-Writes inside the closure modify the outer binding:
+Writing to a captured value inside the closure modifies its binding in the outer scope:

 def main():